Word of Honor (novel): Part One: Chapters 1–14

-The novel begins with Ben Tyson finding and reading excerpts from Hue: Death of a City, a recently published book by Andrew Picard about the Battle of Hue during the Vietnam War.
-The book highlights an incident similar to MyLai and is based on information provided to Picard from two men in Tyson's platoon and from a nun who escaped the incident.
+Ben Tyson finds and reads excerpts from Hue: Death of a City, a recently published book by Andrew Picard about the Battle of Hue during the Vietnam War.
+The book highlights an incident similar to the My Lai massacre and is based on information provided to Picard from two men in Tyson's platoon and from a nun who escaped the incident.
 It names Tyson as the leader of the platoon, which is shot at as it approaches a hospital, suffering one fatality and two injuries.
-According to the book, a doctor at the hospital refuses to help one of the American soldiers because his condition is too bad; after an American soldier shoots the doctor and others are killed in the hospital, chaos ensues and, according to Picard, the platoon decides to kill all the witness (everyone in the hospital).
+According to the book, a doctor at the hospital refuses to help one of the American soldiers because his condition is too bad; after an American soldier shoots the doctor and others are killed in the hospital, chaos ensues and, according to Picard, the platoon decides to kill all the witnesses (everyone in the hospital).
 The book never mentions names except Tyson's, stating that he was the platoon lieutenant.

 Tyson researches his possible options and learns that a platoon leader can be held accountable for the actions of his men if he should have anticipated them or possibly if he knew of them and did not report them.
 In this case, the charge would have to be murder since the statute of limitations ran out on other possible charges.
 Tyson tells his wife, Marcy, of the book and has her read it.
-He doesn't deny what the book charges but instead says that on the whole it is accurate.
-Marcy is a liberal, was very active in the 60s anti-war movement, and is somewhat skeptical of her husband's actions but still supports him.
+He does not deny what the book charges, saying that on the whole it is accurate.
+Marcy is a liberal, was very active in the 1960s anti-war movement, and is somewhat skeptical of her husband's actions but still supports him.

-The Tyson's social life begins to take a hit and the tabloids begin to focus first on Ben and second on Marcy.
-A famous picture of a nude Marcy which was first printed in Life in the 60s is reprinted.
+The Tysons' social life begins to take a hit and the tabloids begin to focus first on Ben and second on Marcy.
+A famous picture of a nude Marcy which was first printed in Life in the 1960s is reprinted.
 Tyson is visited by Chet Brown, a mysterious high-level agent, who advises and warns him to play fair and not attack the Army, thereby further dirtying Vietnam and America's role in it.
-He also learns that the Army is looking into assigning him active orders again so that they will be able to court martial him for murder.
+He also learns that the Army is looking into assigning him active orders again so that they will be able to court-martial him for murder.